kcskier/k3s-cluster-demo/06-Updates-and-Probes/06-Updates-and-Probes.md

 error: timed out waiting for the condition
 ```

 (Optional) You can watch the Pods crash and restart in realtime.
-Notice that the `Restart` counter in increasing thanks to that Liveness Probe:
+Notice that the `Restart` counter is increasing thanks to that Liveness Probe:
 ```bash
 kubectl get pods -l app=nginx -w
 ```